 - 80% of medical bills, including out-of-pocket prescription costs, dental expenses, and rehabilitative services

 - 60% of lost wages

 - $5,000 worth of death benefits, which are in addition to the medical and disability benefits provided under the policy

 - Mileage reimbursement to and from your doctor

 Emergency Medical Condition: In addition, if you do not have an “emergency medical condition,” you will not be able to receive more than $2,500 in benefits.
-Florida law defines “emergency medical condition” as a medical condition that requires immediate medical attention and could reasonably be expected to result in serious jeopardy to the patient’s health.
+Florida law defines emergency medical condition as an ailment that requires immediate medical attention and could reasonably be expected to result in serious jeopardy to the patient’s health.